eng-abdelrahman-sharaf/eng-abdelrahman-sharaf/README.md

   Training models and writing vision code for our underwater robots.
 Used YOLO where classical methods failed, built a GUI for pilots, and tested everything in Gazebo before hardware integration.

 - **Public Relations @ ACM Alexandria (Oldest ACM Student Chapter and Winner of ACM Excellence Awards)**
-  Handled PR, helped organize events, and even landed a sponsorship that funded a 2-week Flutter bootcamp for students.
+  Handled PR, helped organize events, coordinated with sponsors, and worked on bringing industry experts to give students real-world insights.

 ---